MicroStrategy/rest-api-docs/docs/common-workflows/manage-metric-objects/retrieve-a-metrics-definition-within-a-changeset.md

 ---
-title: Workflow Sample - Retrieve a Metric's Definition within a Changeset
+title: Workflow sample - Retrieve a metric's definition within a changeset
-sidebar_label: Retrieve a Metric's Definition within a Changeset
+sidebar_label: Retrieve a metric's definition within a changeset
 description: This workflow sample demonstrates how to retrieve a metric's definition within a changeset.
 ---